adamtilson/ense-350/lab-2/lab-doc.md

 - Part 1: Add some utility classes from Lab 1
 - Part 2: Implement the RSA Key Generator
-- Part 3: Implement the Sender (Encryp) and Reciever (Decrypt) classes
+- Part 3: Implement the Sender (Encrypt) and Reciever (Decrypt) classes
 - Part 4: Test the algorithm on a real world encryption and decryption task

 You are not allowed to use any libraries outside of core Python 3, e.g. numpy.
 You are also not allowed to use the `pow` function in your final code, though you can use it for testing to help debug errors.